PeppeL-G/course-material/src/courses/introduction-to-script-programming/study-guide.md

 Re-examination for the tests is offered at the re-exam periods in February and August.
 If there are some examination tests you haven't passed after that, you can re-take those tests the next time the course run.

 ::: warning Note!
 The examination tests might have changed a little bit the next time the course run, and if you take some of them then, then you will take them according to the new description of the tests.
-You don't need to re-take an exmaination test you have previously passed.
+You don't need to re-take an examination test you have already passed.
 :::

 ## Course Literature and Other Teaching Aids
 * [How to Think Like a Computer Scientist: Learning with Python](https://runestone.academy/runestone/books/published/thinkcspy/index.html) by Allen Downey, Jeffrey Elkner and Chris Meyers

 ::: warning Note!
 The link above leads to a free online version of the book with an interactive tool you can use to execute and debug Python code.
-We recommend you to use this online book, but if you prefer to read a physical book it's possible to buy that as well, but then it won't be the *Interactive Edition*.
+We recommend you to use this online book, but if you prefer to read a physical book it's possible to buy that, but then it won't be the *Interactive Edition*.
 :::

 ## Time Plan